 "Good" fats, used in moderation, are monounsaturated and polyunsatured fats.
 Monounsatured fats include olive, canola, and peanut oils and are best used for cooking or baking.
 Schiller also reminds people to store these fats in a cabinet away from light to keep them from getting rancid.
 Polyunsaturated fats include soybean, corn and sunflower oils and are ideal for salad dressings and other cold uses.
 Likewise, these oils should be stored in the refrigerator.
 You can also supplement your diet with omega-3 fatty acids found in fish, nuts and some grains.
 Omega-3 fats are good fats that reduce the risk of heart disease and can provide a mental boost.

 New labeling for foods is expected in 2006, and total trans fats will then be listed.
 However, not all trans fatty acids, or trans fats, are the same.
 Some are good, and the labeling will not distinguish between the good and bad trans fats.
-One good trans fat called CLA (conjugated linolenic acid) actually improves the immune system, reduces the risk of cancer and may be added to milk on purpose, Olshansky says.
+One good trans fat called CLA (conjugated linolenic acid) actually improves the immune system, reduces the risk of cancer and may be added to milk on purpose, the professor of internal medicine says.

-Schiller and Olshansky both recommend avoiding margarine with partially hydrogenated oils.
+He and Schiller both recommend avoiding margarine with partially hydrogenated oils.
 Instead, try the newer margarines that are light or made with yogurt and do not contain trans fats.

 Avoiding foods with trans fatty acids means giving up some comfort foods--and that might make you feel less satisfied with a meal.
 However, whole grains can make you feel full.
 That means choosing breads with the label "100 percent whole-wheat," not just "wheat."